scottbert/express-mysql-session/readme.md

 ```
 *These database credentials are located at `test/config/database.js`*

+Run `npm install`

+If you haven't already, `npm install mocha -g` to make `mocha` usable on the command line.

 From your project's base directory, to run all the tests:
 ```
 mocha
 ```
-*You may need to run `npm install && npm install -g mocha` locally to get the dev dependencies and to optionally install mocha globally if you don't already have it installed.*

 To run only the unit tests:
 ```
 mocha test/unit